pestphp/docs/skipping-tests.md

 ---

 As your codebase expands, it's advisable to consider enhancing the speed of your test suite.
-To assist you with that, we offer a comprehensive documentation: [Optimizing Tests](/docs/optimizing-tests)
+To assist you with that, we offer comprehensive documentation on optimizing your test suite: [Optimizing Tests](/docs/optimizing-tests)